zxc7563598/php-url-signer/README.md

 > Built with PHP 8, this library supports SHA256 signing by default and includes built-in AES-256-CBC parameter encryption.

 **This project has been parsed by Zread.
-If you need a quick overview of the project, you can click on the number of views to view it：[Understand this project](https://zread.ai/zxc7563598/php-url-signer)**
+If you need a quick overview of the project, you can click here to view it：[Understand this project](https://zread.ai/zxc7563598/php-url-signer)**

 ---